-Once you find out what your email contacts are looking for in your email marketing, you need to create content that they would find attractive.
+Once you find out what your email contacts are looking for in your email marketing.
+You need to create content that they would find attractive.
 Creating great content can be challenging, but they will not have to be a full-time job.
-Good content begins with a well-thought-out content plan, a list of reliable content sources and commitment to know your audience.
+Good content begins with a well-thought-out content plan, a list of reliable content sources, and a commitment to know your audience.

 When making a plan, help views the calendar and think about different activities and the ways in which you can help your customers throughout the year.
 Your customers will be your best source for content ideas.
 Note what they are saying and the questions they are asking for.